uabrc/uabrc.github.io/docs/education/training_resources.md

 ## UAB Research Resources

-UAB provides a robust network of Core Facilities and University-Wide Interdisciplinary Research Centers that support research across disciplines.
-These resources help researchers access specialized expertise, equipment, and data services essential for research.
-Below are some key offices, programs, and directories that connect researchers to these resources.
+UAB provides a broad set of research support services that fall primarily under two research administrative groups: the Office of Research and the Institutional Research Core Program (IRCP).
+These groups oversee compliance offices, shared facilities, interdisciplinary research programs, and research infrastructure that support UAB researchers across disciplines.
+The resources below are organized according to the group that manages them

+### Resources Under the Office of Research

 - **[Office of Research](https://www.uab.edu/research/)** oversees university-wide research operations, including compliance, funding, and partnerships.